psychemedia/pentrich-uprising/histories/26_special_commission_york_1813.md

 These outrages which had hitherto been practised in the county of York almost with impunity, were at length doomed to receive a check: about midnight on Saturday, the 11th of April, an attack was made by a body of armed men supposed to amount to about one hundred and fifty, upon the shearing-mill of Mr. William Cartwright, situated at Cleckheaton, at about an equal distance from Leeds, Huddersfield, and Halifax.
 The mill was defended with so much gallantry by Mr. Cartwright, the proprietor, assisted by two soldiers, and four of his work-people, that the assailants, after a number of desperate efforts, were completely repulsed, and two of their number left upon the field mortally. wounded.

-From this period, the insurgents determined upon a different course of conduct; they had found one of the mills invulnerable, and it was supposed that other proprietors, animated by the success of Mr. Cartwright, would in future defend their property; it was therefore determined no longer to attack the mills, but to strike at the life of the owners: in pursuance of this sanguinary resolution, Mr. William Horsfall, a respectable merchant and mill-owner from Marsden,in the neighbourhood of
+From this period, the insurgents determined upon a different course of conduct; they had found one of the mills invulnerable, and it was supposed that other proprietors, animated by the success of Mr. Cartwright, would in future defend their property; it was therefore determined no longer to attack the mills, but to strike at the life of the owners: in pursuance of this sanguinary resolution, Mr. William Horsfall, a respectable merchant and mill-owner from Marsden, in the neighbourhood of

 [MISSING P11]